ge0rg/tls-hello-dump/README.md

 connectivity, and against long-living connections. *This is not a replacement for dumping the SSL/TLS ciphers from all open connections to your server.*

+If you specify a network device, it will enter PROMISC mode.
+Use only if you are authorized to sniff the network.

 ## Compilation

 To compile, simply run `make`.
 Have a look at the Makefile to tune the output